Identifying Weight-Variant Latent Causal Models

-Then, by the contradiction between 1) for every $n_i$, there exists a polynomial with a degree at most 2, and 2) for every $n^2_i$, there also exists a polynomial with a degree at most 2 \cite{sorrenson2020disentanglement}, we can obtain:
+Then, by the contradiction between 1) for every $n_i$, there exists a polynomial with a degree at most 2, and 2) for every $n^2_i$, there also exists a polynomial with a degree at most 2 \citep{sorrenson2020disentanglement}, we can obtain: $n_i = A_{i,j}\hat n_j + c_i$.
+For simplicity, in the following we neglect the noise term $\boldsymbol{\varepsilon}$ in Eq \eqref{eq:Generative}.
+As a result, we can express the result in vector form as: